 Another important thing you must know is that the monastery guest house has no kitchen so if you stay here, you will have to eat out.

 Best time to visit Hemis Monastery

-Only BSNL and Airtel have coverage at Hemis.
-All other phones will be out of network here.
-For BSNL and Airtel as well, you must have postpaid connection for remaining in service.
+BSNL, Jio, and Airtel have coverage at Hemis as long as you have a postpaid phone.
 Prepaid phones do not work here or anywhere else in Ladakh for that matter.